Grepsy/BinanceService/Readme.md

 # BinanceService .NET API wrapper for the Binance Exchange

+**WARNING** This was a submission to the Binance C# API competition.
+It's not under active development anymore.
+I suggest a better alternative which is: https://github.com/binance-exchange/BinanceDotNet

 This project is a typed client-library for the Binance Exchange API.
 It makes it easy to integrate Binance API functionality in your application.

 [![NuGet](https://img.shields.io/nuget/v/binanceservice.svg)](https://www.nuget.org/packages/BinanceService)